ballerina-attic/docs-ballerina-vscode-extension/en/docs/index.md

 Use one of the following options to open a Ballerina package:

-- From the command line, navigate to the directory path of the package, and execute the `code .` command.
+1. From the command line, navigate to the directory path of the package, and execute the `code .` command.

-- From the top menu of the VS Code editor, click **File > Open Folder...**, and select the package.
+2. From the top menu of the VS Code editor, click **File > Open Folder...**, and select the package.

 ### Open multiple Ballerina packages

+To open multiple Ballerina packages as a VS Code workspace, add all the related Ballerina packages to the workspace using one of the following methods.

+!!!
+Info
-Once you have one Ballerina package opened in the VS Code editor, you can add other related packages to the same workspace.
+    If you already have one Ballerina package opened in the VS Code editor, you can add other related packages to the same workspace.
+For instructions, see [adding folders to multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders).

-For more details, see the instructions on [adding folders to multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders) in the VS Code editor.
+1. Add each Ballerina package to the workspace using the **Add folder to workspace** option in the top menu of the VS Code editor.

+2. Click the **VS Code workspace file** option in the top menu of the VS Code editor to import the packages of an already created workspace to a new workspace.